 Licensing Microsoft Office

-Word, Excel and PowerPoint have traditionally been sold together as a package called Microsoft Office.
-While this is still available, most people now buy the Office apps as a monthly or annual subscription called Microsoft 365.
-This guide presents the key facts and addresses common sources of confusion.
+Word, Excel and PowerPoint have traditionally been sold as a package called Microsoft Office.
+Although this is still available, most people now buy these apps as an annual subscription called Microsoft 365.
+This guide summarises key facts and common sources of confusion.

 Office isn’t free